olonok69/test_claude_pa/README.md

 # Endpoints / APIs

-We use FastAPI, a web framework for building APIs with Python 3.7+ based on standard Python type hints.
+We use FastAPI, a web framework for building APIs with Python 3.9+ based on standard Python type hints.
 Documentation: FastAPI Documentation. https://fastapi.tiangolo.com/

-A description of all APIs and endpoints developed in these applications is included in [here](docs/ENDPOINTS.md)